kauri0/Kauri.sBS/_posts/Published/2023-10-20-Itinerary.md

 * Hitched to Munich for a date with Lucia.
 'Twas faster than Jade's train.
 'Twas the best first date of my life.
 Started studying the German language, and converted to the religion of Brot (bread, good German bread).

 * Hitched North-east with some hikes in Bavaria.
-Through Prague, Czech Republic, to Poznan, Poland to attend a massive party with my best friend Sachin.
+Through Prague, Czech Republic, and on to Poznan, Poland to attend a massive party with my best friend Sachin.
 He's studying medicine there.
 Travelled together north to Gdansk for some tourism.

 ##### April
 * Hitched west to Berlin, to run the Berlin Half Marathon with Lucia, Jade and her boyfriend.
 Ran it in 1:45, with lots of comments about my bare feet.